beddalumia/MOTTlab/README.md

 ## What `MOTTlab` is
-A didactic/explorative implementation of (real axis) IPT-based dynamical mean-field theory for the half-filled Mott-Hubbard transition on the Bethe lattice, within pure MATLAB.
+An efficient implementation of (real axis) IPT-based dynamical mean-field theory for the half-filled Mott-Hubbard transition on the Bethe lattice, within pure MATLAB.

 ## What you can get out of it
-Here we present a few examples of what you can obtain spending some time on the `MOTTlab`.
+Here we present a few examples of what you can obtain fiddling around the `MOTTlab`.

-> Characterize the interaction-driven quantum Mott transition through different physical markers, such as the _timeless classic_ quasiparticle renormalization weight _Z<sub>F</sub>_ , or the _quantized_ Luttinger integral _I<sub>L</sub>_, which gives some exotic hints of a topological interpretation.
+> Characterize the interaction-driven quantum Mott transition through different physical markers, such as the _timeless classic_ quasiparticle renormalization weight _Z<sub>F</sub>_ , or the _quantized_ Luttinger integral _I<sub>L</sub>_, getting some exotic hints of a topological interpretation.

 ![Mott-Transition-Markers-zeroT](./showcase/ZvsL_beta1e6_wres2e15.svg)

-> Truly visualize what happens at different relevant temperatures by means of the fanciest animations!
+> Truly visualize what happens at different relevant temperatures by means of pretty animations!

  Temperature  | DOS | SELF-ENERGY
 :-------------------------:|:-------------------------:|:-------------------------: